Tetrakern/fictioneer/DOCUMENTATION.md

 | `min-480` | Forces blocks to be at least 480px wide regardless of space.
 Works well with tables.
 | `min-640` | Forces blocks to be at least 640px wide regardless of space.
 Works well with tables.
 | `min-768` | Forces blocks to be at least 768px wide regardless of space.
 Works well with tables.
+| `only-admins` | Makes element only visible for administrators.
+| `only-editors` | Makes element only visible to editors or higher.
+| `only-moderators` | Makes element only visible to moderators or higher.
+| `only-authors` | Makes element only visible to authors or higher.
 | `overflow-x` | Adds horizontal scrolling if a block is too wide.
 Not necessary on tables.
 | `no-auto-lightbox` | Prevents the lightbox script from being applied if added to an `<img>` element.
+| `hide-below-desktop` | Hide element below viewport widths of less than 1024px.
+| `hide-below-tablet` | Hide element below viewport widths of less than 768px.
+| `hide-below-640` | Hide element below viewport widths of less than 640px.
+| `hide-below-480` | Hide element below viewport widths of less than 480px.
+| `hide-below-400` | Hide element below viewport widths of less than 400px.
+| `hide-below-375` | Hide element below viewport widths of less than 375px.
+| `show-below-desktop` | Only show element below viewport widths of less than 1024px.
+| `show-below-tablet` | Only show element below viewport widths of less than 768px.
+| `show-below-640` | Only show element below viewport widths of less than 640px.
+| `show-below-480` | Only show element below viewport widths of less than 480px.
+| `show-below-400` | Only show element below viewport widths of less than 400px.
+| `show-below-375` | Only show element below viewport widths of less than 375px.
+| `hide-if-logged-in` | Hide element if the user is logged in.
+| `hide-if-logged-out` | Hide element if the user is not logged in.

 ### HTML Block